grame-cncm/faustdoc/mkdocs/docs/manual/options.md

   -os1        --one-sample1               generate one sample computation (1 = separated control and DSP struct).
   -os2        --one-sample2               generate one sample computation (2 = separated control and DSP struct.
 Separation in short and long delay lines).
   -os3        --one-sample3               generate one sample computation (3 = like 2 but with external memory pointers kept in the DSP struct).
+  -it         --inline-table              inline rdtable/rwtable code in the main class.
   -cm         --compute-mix               mix in outputs buffers.
   -ct         --check-table               check rtable/rwtable index range and generate safe access code [0/1: 1 by default].
   -cn <name>  --class-name <name>         specify the name of the dsp class to be used instead of mydsp.